 9. Phenom - Good for Enterprise Talent Experience Ecosystems

-Key features: AI chatbot for career sites, personalized job recommendations, talent CRM with nurture campaigns, internal mobility marketplace, hiring manager experience tools, deep Workday/SAP/Greenhouse integrations.
+Key features: AI chatbot for career sites, personalized job recommendations, talent CRM with nurture campaigns, internal mobility marketplace, hiring manager tools, deep Workday/SAP/Greenhouse integrations.

 Pricing: Custom enterprise pricing.
 Minimum contracts typically start around $50,000-$200,000+/year.
 Multi-month implementations are standard, often requiring third-party consultants.